History of McDonald's: 2010s

 In January 2012, the company announced that revenue for 2011 reached an all-time high of $27 billion, and that 2,400 restaurants would be updated and 1,300 new ones opened worldwide.

 In the middle of the decade, the restaurant began to suffer from declining profits.
 In response, McDonald's began to offer a limited selection of its breakfast menu all day starting in 2015.
 At first, the launch was unpopular with franchisees who claimed that the changes caused service to slow down.
 However, the plan paid off with CNBC reporting that the company's fourth quarter earnings "easily topped analysts' forecasts".

-On July 22, 2016 the 2016 Munich shooting took place when David Sonboly, an 18-year-old German-Iranian whom police said held "radical right-wing and racist views", opened fire at a McDonald's restaurant known to be frequented by immigrants, before shooting at bystanders in the street outside and then in Olympia shopping mall, and then killing himself.
+On July 22, 2016 the 2016 Munich shooting took place when David Sonboly, an 18-year-old German-Iranian man opened fire at a McDonald's restaurant known to be frequented by immigrants, before shooting at bystanders in the street outside and then in Olympia shopping mall, and then killing himself.
 Nine people were killed, and 16 more injured.